facebook/docusaurus/admin/extending-remarkable.md

 - `text`: Plain text token, with a value of "Hi there".
 - `heading_close`: Marks the end of the heading.
 In this case, it would also have a `hLevel: 3` prop.

-This is a basic example, because it contains a simple `text` token within the opening and closing tags.
+This is a basic example, because it contains a `text` token within the opening and closing tags.
 A common block encountered in markdown is the paragraph, which might be tokenized into a series of tokens such as `paragraph_open`, one or more `text` tokens, `link` tokens (if links are present within the text, for example), and, eventually, a `paragraph_close` token.

 #### Core tokens